coredns/coredns.io/content/plugins/kubernetes.md

 kubernetes [ZONES...]
 ~~~

-With only the directive specified, the *kubernetes* middleware will default to the zone specified in
+With only the directive specified, the *kubernetes* plugin will default to the zone specified in
 the server's block.
 It will handle all queries in that zone and connect to Kubernetes in-cluster.
 It
 will not provide PTR records for services, or A records for pods.
 If **ZONES** is used it specifies
-all the zones the middleware should be authoritative for.
+all the zones the plugin should be authoritative for.

 ```
 kubernetes [ZONES...] {